CORRUGATED METAL CULVERT PIPE

 8. Plant approval (equipment, machinery, etc.)

-9. Audit results from the National Transportation Product Evaluation Program (NTPEP) are required for the corrugated metal pipe plants which are not located within the state of Iowa.
+9. Audit results from the National Transportation Product Evaluation Program (NTPEP) are required for the corrugated metal pipe plants.

 Processes used to complete joints for Corrugated Metal Pipe must be acceptable and approved to the (AWS) American Welding Society and Iowa Standard Specifications.

-A Welding Procedure Specification (WPS) for each process, that may be used, shall be approved by Office of Construction and Materials and must be nearby and accessible for the welders and welding operators at all time for the process that is being used.
+A Welding Procedure Specification (WPS) for each process, that may be used, shall be approved by Office of Construction and Materials and must be nearby and accessible for the welders and welding operators at all times for the process that is being used.

 Quality Control procedure -

 · Welder’s certification will be at the discretion of the designated Quality Control (QC) Manager for the plant and will include testing established to show verification the welder maintains the knowledge and ability to produce satisfactory welds.

 · The QC Manager shall maintain a list of all the qualified shop welders and each process they are qualified for.
-A continuity Log will be kept to verify no welder has gone more than a six month period without performing one of the processes of welding.
+A continuity Log will be kept verifying no welder has gone more than a six-month period without performing one of the processes of welding.

 · The QC Manager is responsible for ensuring all fabrication and welding performed in the completion of the Corrugated Metal Pipe is completed in compliance with the Iowa Department of Transportation Specifications